renatovargas/seea-aff/site/en/report.md

 The design of the SEEA AFF framework supports discussion in five broad policy themes.

-* Theme 1: Activity and product specific inputs: Under this theme the focus is on the analysis of the economic and environmental information about the most important products for a country and the associated trends in the use of environmental inputs and the generation of residual flows.
+* **Theme 1:** Activity and product specific inputs: Under this theme the focus is on the analysis of the economic and environmental information about the most important products for a country and the associated trends in the use of environmental inputs and the generation of residual flows.
-* Theme 2: Food product consumption, losses and waste
+* **Theme 2:** Food product consumption, losses and waste
-* Theme 3: Bioenergy
+* **Theme 3:** Bioenergy
-* Theme 4: Use of environmental assets (timber, fisheries, water, soil).
+* **Theme 4:** Use of environmental assets (timber, fisheries, water, soil).
-* Theme 5: Cross-industry and activity perspectives.
+* **Theme 5:** Cross-industry and activity perspectives.
-* Other relevant policy connections.

 # Data